 If you are a cheesehead or if you think cheese is the language of love, then forget those boring, processed slices wrapped in plastic.
 Try these instead.

 This lovely sharp cheese is made in the hills of Kalimpong in Bengal.
 You can pick up wedges.
 Or an entire wheel if you are a cheese freak.
 It is available in 1kg and 12kg wheels.
 Try it grated over some spaghetti bolognaise, a salad or in a sandwich.
+Incidentally, there's one more cheese from Kalimpong/Darjeeling called chhurpi.
+A hard, knobbly cheese that you tuck into a corner of your cheek and chew on from time to time, chhurpi is an acquired taste.
+You can pick it up from Blue Poppy Thakali in Sikkim House.

 These little roundels of cheese are dry, intensely salty and crumbly.
 And they come in two varieties – plain and smoked.
 The name comes from its place of origin — Bandel, a small town near Kolkata that was colonised by the Portuguese.
 Soak in water for a while to soften.
 You can mix this cheese with some crumbled paneer for a savoury filling for melt-in-the-mouth homemade pasties.
 Or crumble over a salad or pasta.